The Tour of Doi Suthep

-This ‘Run & Relax’ trip is designed to guarantee the best conditions for running and after running.
-We will trail run around 6 hours a day and will be back at the hotel around 4pm.
-It will give runners plenty of time to recover and relax.
-Refreshing in the swimming pool of the hotel, having a traditional Thai massage, eating great Thai food, walking in the old town, they will appreciate a deserved and relaxed time after running.
+This ‘Run & Relax’ trip is designed to guarantee the best conditions after sport.
+Running in Chiang Mai and coming back to the city gives runners plenty of opportunities to recover nicely: relaxing at a swimming pool, having a traditional Thai massage, eating great Thai food, walking in the old town… This is a perfect mix for 2 days.

 Characteristics of the Trip